 Rookie helped Jordan win first playoff series

-When Chicago prepared to retire Scottie Pippen’s number 33, Bulls.com took a look at the legendary player’s greatest moments.
+When Chicago prepared to retire Scottie Pippen’s number 33 in 2005, Bulls.com took a look at the legendary player’s greatest moments.

 May 8, 1988: Bulls 107, Cleveland Cavaliers 101